Nathan Baker, Staff Attorney

 Stan Hall, Content Specialist

 As content specialist, Stan is one of the voices of the organization, writing for our social media and fundraising appeals.
 Stan came to Friends in 2012 with a background in journalism and the educational publishing industry.
-A native of Atlanta, Georgia, a city not generally associated with smart growth and conservation, Stan moved to Oregon in 1997 and remembers being awestruck by the Gorge’s natural, unspoiled beauty and impressed by its coexistence with a major metropolitan area.
-In addition to his work with Friends, Stan is a freelance film reviewer for the Oregonian.
+A native of Atlanta, GA, a city not generally associated with smart growth and conservation, Stan moved to Oregon in 1997 and remembers being awestruck by the Gorge's natural, unspoiled beauty and impressed by its coexistence with a major metropolitan area.
+In addition to his work with Friends, Stan plays multiple instruments and writes songs for two different Portland indie music projects.

 Maegan Jossy, Outdoor Programs Coordinator